 - The school-issued iPad is only to be used for academic purposes during the school day (8:20 a.m.-3:30 p.m.) - Games are not to be played on the iPad during the school day (8:20 a.m.
 3:30 p.m.)
 Educational games that are assigned by a teacher may be played during that class, under that teacher's supervision. - iPads are not to be used during breakfast and lunch in the commons. - Students will handle the device with care. - The iPad is always in its protective case and stored in one's academic locker, locked classroom or the Middle School Office iPad Shelf when not in use. - Students will not download apps or any material other than appropriate music and pictures on the iPad.
-Students can request apps be added to a specific grade-level image or temporarily to their individual iPad by filling out the App Request Form on the library website.
-In order for an app to be considered, the request form must be completed and fully explain how the app will be used educationally. - The Bluetooth is not to be turned off. - Students will not use the iPad while consuming food and beverages. - The iPad is fully charged when the student arrives at school. - Students will not circumvent the security system on the iPad.

-2. Use the iPad as directed by your teachers.

-- The iPad will be closed and asleep when the bell rings to start class. - Earbuds/headphones will be stowed and out of sight when not in use. - The iPad will not be opened in class until directed to do so by the instructor. - Students will only use apps and websites that are permitted and relevant to the task at hand.

-3. Do not use another student's iPad.

-• Students may only use another student's iPad with the teacher's permission.
+Students can request apps be added to a specific grade-level image or temporarily to their individual iPad by emailing Mr. Green.
+In order for an app to be considered, you must fully explain how the app will be used educationally. - The Bluetooth is not to be turned off. - Students are not allowed to put a passcode on their iPad. - Students will not use the iPad while consuming food and beverages. - The iPad is fully charged when the student arrives at school. - Students will not circumvent the security system on the iPad. - 2.
+Use the iPad as directed by your teachers. - The iPad will be closed and asleep when the bell rings to start class. - Earbuds/headphones will be stowed and out of sight when not in use. - The iPad will not be opened in class until directed to do so by the instructor. - Students will only use apps and websites that are permitted and relevant to the task at hand. - 3.
+Do not use another student's iPad. - Students may only use another student's iPad with the teacher's permission